jasonmfehr/combiner-maven-plugin/combiner-maven-plugin/src/site/markdown/pom_configuration.md

   [pipeline stage construction](pipeline_stage_construction.html "pipeline stage construction") page for details on how to wire in the custom implementation.

-  In the case of the `InputReader`, both the `includes` and `excludes` sections take ant style expressions to define the files on the filesystem that will be combined together
+  In the case of the `FileInputSourceReader`, both the `includes` and `excludes` sections take ant style expressions to define the files on the filesystem that will be combined together

 ##### POM Configuration